Asad Malik: Acting

 Following the conclusion of his higher education, Asad met veteran actor Abid Ali, who played a pivotal role in encouraging him to explore a career in acting.
 Ali suggested that he consider acting professionally, noting his potential for screen presence.
 Asad has described Abid Ali as a mentor figure during the early phase of his transition into the entertainment industry.

 Asad began acting journey in 1989 with the horror film Pamela.
 He gained nationwide recognition in 1993 for his performance in the NTM drama serial Dasht, directed by Abid Ali.
 Known for playing diverse and often intense roles, he appeared in a variety of Urdu and Punjabi television dramas and films, including religious-themed projects.

 Music

 In recent years, Asad has expanded his artistic pursuits into music, focusing primarily on Sufi-inspired songs.
 His work in this genre includes Punjabi-language tracks such as Dil Bolley Allah Hu ("The Heart Proclaims: Allah Hu"), which he also produced and released in 2020 on his personal YouTube channel.

 Legal issues

 Arrest for carrying unlicensed firearm (2018)

 On 12 November 2018, Asad was arrested by the Airport Security Force (ASF) at Allama Iqbal International Airport in Lahore for carrying an automatic firearm with an expired license.
-The weapon was discovered during a security check, and both the firearm and Asad were taken into custody.
-The following day, a Cantonment Court granted him bail, setting the amount at Rs 50,000.
+After the weapon was discovered during a security check, Asad was taken into custody.
+The following day, a court granted him bail, against Rs 50,000 surety.